ogasimli/udacity-XyzReader/README.md

 ## Project Overview

 The main objective of the project was to redesign an app to follow the Material Design guidelines and translate a set of static design mocks to a living and breathing app.
 This involved followings:
-* Apply Material Design guidelines
+* Application of Material Design guidelines
-* Separate an interface into surfaces
+* Separation of an interface into surfaces
-* Effectively use transitions and motion
+* Effective use of transitions and motion

 ## Why this Project?